 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), United Revenue Corporation (URC) is located in Arlington, TX and is listed as a collection agency.
+They’re legit.
+According to the Better Business Bureau (BBB), United Revenue Corporation (URC) is a legitimate collection agency located in Arlington, TX.
 The BBB has maintained a profile page for URC since 1991.
 Buzzfile indicates a founding date for URC of 1983 and estimates their annual revenue at $2.6 million.

 The home page of URC’s website contains very little information.
 The company’s name is displayed, and beneath it the statement, “Est. 1983.”
 Additional information can be found by clicking on links located beneath five $100-bill icons: Client Log In; View and/or Pay Your Account; About URC; Contact Us; and Credit Reporting Policy.
 The Client Log In link requires site visitors to enter a username and password before accessing the portal.
 Similarly, the View and/or Pay Your Account link leads to a consumer payment portal that requires a username and password.
 This page also contains the statement, “This is an attempt to collect a debt by a debt collector.
 Any information obtained will be used for that purpose,” and a disclaimer about ACH payment fees.
 Their Contact Us page provides their address and phone number.

 Information about URC’s business practices is located on the remaining two pages.
 The About URC page tells site visitors that URC has combined “technology, professional collection techniques, and good, old-fashioned customer service” to create “the ultimate extension of your own accounts receivable management department.”
 URC’s “emphasis on practical solutions for our clients” is enhanced with technological advances such as the “most powerful collection system in the business coupled with flexible interface ability” to provide “a total package that exceeds even the most sophisticated expectations.”